Higher Auslander's formula: Introduction

 In this paper we prove a higher-dimensional version of Auslander's formula for small $n$-abelian categories.
 More precisely we prove the following theorem.

-\begin{theorem b*}$($Theorem \ref{M2}$)$ Let $\mathcal{M}$ be a small $n$-abelian category.
-The category of finitely presented functors $\modd$-$\mathcal{M}$ modulo the subcategory of effaceable functors $\modd_0$-$\mathcal{M}$ has an $n$-cluster tilting subcategory which is equivalent to $\mathcal{M}$. \end{theorem b*}
+\begin{theorem a*}$($Theorem \ref{m2}$)$ Let $\mathcal{M}$ be a small $n$-abelian category.
+The category of finitely presented functors $\modd$-$\mathcal{M}$ modulo the subcategory of effaceable functors $\modd_0$-$\mathcal{M}$ has an $n$-cluster tilting subcategory which is equivalent to $\mathcal{M}$. \end{theorem a*}

-The paper is organized as follows.
+The paper is organised as follows.
 In section 2 we recall the definitions of $n$-abelian categories, $n$-cluster tilting subcategories and recall some results that we need in the paper.
-In \cite[Theorems 4.2 and 4.3]{EN} we showed that for a small $n$-abelian category $\mathcal{M}$ there exist an abelian category $\mathcal{A}$ and the embedding
+In Section 3, we first recall the definitions of Serre subcategories and localisation in abelian categories.
+Then we show that for a small $n$-abelian category $\mathcal{M}$, $\modd_0$-$\mathcal{M}$ is a Serre subcategory of $\modd$-$\mathcal{M}$ and hence we have the full and faithful functor

-In Section 3 we prove that the essential image of $\widetilde{H}$ is $n$-rigid.
-In Section 4 we first show that there exists an abelian subcategory $\mathcal{B}$ of $\mathcal{A}$ such that $\mathcal{M}$ is equivalent to an $n$-cluster tilting subcategory of $\mathcal{B}$.
-Finally, following Auslander, we describe the category of finitely presented functors on $\mathcal{M}$ modulo the subcategory of effaceable functors and show that $\mathcal{M}$ is equivalent to an $n$-cluster tilting subcategory of this quotient category.
+where $\widetilde{H}$ is a composition of the Yoneda functor $H:\mathcal{M}\rightarrow \rm{mod}\text{-}\mathcal{M}$ by the localisation functor.
+In Section 4, following Auslander, we describe the category of finitely presented functors on $\mathcal{M}$ modulo the subcategory of effaceable functors and show that $\mathcal{M}$ is equivalent to an $n$-cluster tilting subcategory of this quotient category.